Environmental Justice & Equity

 Historic and present environmental injustice threatens the lives of millions through exposure to pollution, toxins, disasters, heat, and other impacts disproportionately borne by low-income communities and communities of color.
 Environmental justice represents an intersectional grassroots movement bridging environmental and civil rights concerns to address these disparities and ensure communities fully and meaningfully participate in decisions affecting their health and wellbeing.

 To encourage more equitable environmental law, we analyze federal laws, regulations, and policies and identify opportunities to improve them.
 We also highlight the work of community-based leaders and organizations leading the fight for change.

 Federal Environmental Justice Tracker

-In response to these ambitious plans, we have created a tool to provide up-to-date information on the administration’s environmental justice commitments and progress made.
+We have created a tool to provide up-to-date information on the administration’s environmental justice commitments and progress made.
 These include administrative and regulatory actions across the whole of government, and at specific agencies.
-Access the tracker here.
+Access the Federal EJ Tracker here.

 EELP staff and student researchers write and record legal analysis addressing environmental justice concerns in the areas of disaster resilience, federal initiatives, and community-based impacts and solutions.
 See our work below.